Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - The Bingo Viewer now has a window and file icon: a dynamic portrait of Walton Simons.
 - Tracer Tong's randomized location at Vandenberg Command Front Gate is now closer to the vending machine, to better balance the speedrun.
 - Re-added the Autosaves-Only mode.
 This was previously removed in favor of Limited Saves and Fixed Saves.
+- Utility bots now have a smarter retry when they fail to spawn, potentially improving races/tournaments.
 </details>

 ## Intra-Patch Changes